Parameter Estimation with the Ordered $\ell_{2}$ Regularization via an Alternating Direction Method of Multipliers: Applying ADMM to the Ordered Ridge Regression

-We can minimize Eq.(\ref{enet1}) w.r.t., $x$ and $z$ in the same way as we minimized the ordered $\ell_{2}$ regularization in section (\ref{ADMMorr}, \ref{scaledform}, \ref{Over-relaxedform}).
-Therefore, we directly present final results below without any details.
-The + sign means to select max(0,value).
+We can minimize Equation (\ref{enet1}) w.r.t. $x$ and $z$ in the same way as we minimized the ordered $\ell_{2}$ regularization in Section \ref{ADMMorr} and Sections \ref{scaledform} and \ref{Over-relaxedform}.
+Therefore, we directly present the final results below without any details.
+The + sign means to select max (0,value).